apandit2021/Hate_speech_identification/README.md

 # Twitter_offensive_language_identification_dataset
+Hate speech has been a persistent problem on social media; it is used to disparage a person, or a group based on their organizational affiliation or personal attributes.
+Although various rules and regulations are implemented to diminish hate speech on social media, it is still prevalent in social medias like Facebook and Twitter.
+Early detection of hate speech can help deescalate the crime and conflicts in the society.

 Here, I have classified a dataset with tweets whether they are offensive or not by using the famous olid twitter dataset (https://sites.google.com/site/offensevalsharedtask/olid) using the following top machine learning (ML) algorithms.
 I used some of the ML models here for my course project as well.
 1. Logistic Regression